GaloyMoney/blink/CONTRIBUTING.md

 ## Working with Types
 This codebase is implemented using a well-typed approach where we rely on Typescript for catching & enforcing certain kinds of checks we would like to perform.

-This approach helps to strenghthen guarantees that bugs/issues don't get to runtime unhandled if our types are implemented properly.
+This approach helps to strengthen guarantees that bugs/issues don't get to runtime unhandled if our types are implemented properly.

 ### Our Approach
 We define all our types in declaration files (`*.d.ts`) where typescript automatically adds any types to the context without needing to explicitly import.
 Declaration files have limitations on what can be imported & instantiated within them, so in the few cases where types derive from instances of things we would usually have to use special tricks to derive them.